athkalia/Just-Another-Android-App/README.md

 * Quick settings tiles (See com.example.features.tiles.PassiveTileServiceOnlyToggle)
 * Added Traceur into the project that allows for displaying more useful stacktraces with RxJava 2 (check TraceurTool class and the other related classes or https://github.com/T-Spoon/Traceur for the library).
+* App shortcuts!
+Static, dynamic, and dynamic used via the https://github.com/MatthiasRobbers/shortbread library!
+For details please check bottom of App class, MainActivity @Shortcut declaration and shortcuts.xml file.

 ..and all sorts of other goodies!